RC Airplane World flight school

 - lesson #3; preparing your RC airplane

-As you know by now, this rc airplane flight school is focusing on a 2 or 3 channel electric 'Park Flyer' type airplane, and by this stage you've bought it, built it if it was a kit, and spent some time studying the manual and getting familiar with your plane.
+As you know by now, this rc airplane flight school is focusing on a typical electric Ready To Fly 'park flyer' type plane, and by this stage you've bought it and spent some time studying the manual and getting familiar with your airplane.

-Final assembly of an RTF rc airplane is nothing more than fixing a few pieces into position, notably the wing.
-The tailplane might also need to be secured into its permanent position, depending on the model, and you will also need to slot the landing gear into place and fit the propeller and spinner.
+Final assembly of an RTF rc airplane is nothing more than fixing a few pieces into position, notably the wing and, more than likely, the tailplane.
+You might also need to slot the landing gear into place and possibly fit the propeller and spinner.

-Of course, depending on the size of your airplane and where your flying site is in relation to home, you might need to transport the wing unattached, and fix it when you get to the field.
+Depending on the size of your airplane and where your flying site is in relation to home, you might need to transport the wing unattached and fix it when you get to the field.
 This is quite normal; have a few practice runs fixing the wing at home so you don't need to refer to the manual when you're at the field.

 Transmitter batteries